-Participation is free.
-To enhance inclusivity, equity, and collectivity, we encourage a contribution from those whose resources enable them to do so – the main use of contributions will be to support open access fees for scholars from L&MICs who participate in the special issue.
+Participation was free and to enhance inclusivity, equity, and collectivity, we encouraged contributions from those whose resources enable them to do so, for use towards open access fees for scholars from L&MICs who participate in the special issue.

 Arun Agrawal, University of Michigan